SystemsApproach/security/intro.rst

 became clear that such features did not require a new version of IP, only a way to add optional information to the packet header, and so these capabilities also made their way into IPv4.
-These extensions became known collectively as IPSEC (IP security) and are described in several dozen RFCs.
+These extensions became known collectively as *IPSEC (IP security)* and are described in several dozen RFCs.
 We discuss them in a later chapter.

 It is worth noting that, even if IPSEC had existed in 1988, it would probably have had minimal impact on the spread of the Morris Worm.
-This is because the worm spread among hosts that were *supposed* to connect to each other (e.g., to exchange email using the sendmail program).
+This is because the worm spread among hosts that were *supposed* to connect to each other (e.g., to exchange email using the Sendmail program).
 Encrypting and authenticating traffic between hosts doesn't prevent the spread of malware if the end-systems have the sorts of weaknesses exploited by the Morris worm.

 The rise in popularity of the World Wide Web in the 1990s created the demand for security features at the transport layer to support applications such as e-commerce.
-This lead to the creation of SSL (secure sockets layer) which was superseded by TLS (transport layer security), both of which provided confidentiality and authentication at the transport layer.
+This lead to the creation of *SSL (secure sockets layer)* which was superseded by *TLS (transport layer security)*, both of which provided confidentiality and authentication at the transport layer.
+TLS is an important case study for network security, and we describe it in detail in a later chapter.

 Another aspect of securing the Internet that started to receive attention in this period was the security of its infrastructure.
-One such piece of infrastructure is the domain name system (DNS).
-DNS replaced static hostname-to-address mapping files in the 1980s and subsequently become critical to the operation of the Internet.
+One such piece of infrastructure is the *Domain Name System (DNS)*, which replaced static hostname-to-address mapping files in the 1980s, and subsequently become critical to the operation of the Internet.
 Clearly the information served up by DNS needs to be robust against manipulation by adversaries, and hence, there has been a multi-decade effort to add